Inauguration of Rutherford B. Hayes

 The inauguration of Rutherford B. Hayes as the 19th president of the United States took place publicly on Monday, March 5, 1877, at the East Portico of the United States Capitol in Washington, D.C.
 This was the 23rd inauguration and marked the commencement of the only four-year term of Rutherford B. Hayes as president and William A. Wheeler as vice president.

 As March 4, 1877, fell on a Sunday, Hayes was sworn in at the Red Room of the White House on March 3, becoming the first president to take the presidential oath of office in the White House.
 This ceremony was held in secret under tight security, as the previous year's election had been so bitterly divisive to the point that outgoing President Ulysses S. Grant feared an insurrection by Samuel J. Tilden's supporters, while assuring any Democratic Party attempt to hijack a public inauguration ceremony would fail.

-Having been sworn in already in private, Hayes took the oath again publicly two days later, and served until March 4, 1881.
+Under the gentlemen's agreement which came to be known as the Compromise of 1877, Hayes' inauguration would mark the beginning of the end of the Reconstruction era.
+In his inaugural speech he said:Let me assure my countrymen of the Southern States that it is my earnest desire to regard and promote their truest interest--the interests of the white and of the colored people both and equally--and to put forth my best efforts in behalf of a civil policy which will forever wipe out in our political affairs the color line and the distinction between North and South, to the end that we may have not merely a united North or a united South, but a united country.Having been sworn in already in private, Hayes took the oath again publicly two days later, and served until March 4, 1881.
 Hayes' best known quotation, "He serves his party best who serves his country best," is from his inaugural address.
-Hayes became the first president not to invoke God or a supreme being in his inaugural address.